 You could say that I have a little bit of a coffee addiction.
-And I don’t think I could find a more perfect place to live to indulge it than St. Petersburg.
-There are nearly 30 non-chain coffee shops in this city alone!
-Not to mention the crap ton more right next door in Tampa (I see more coffee research in my future).
+And I don’t think I could find a more perfect place to live to indulge it than St. Petersburg, Florida.
+There are nearly 35 non-chain coffee shops in this city alone!
+Not to mention the dozens more right next door in Tampa.
 How amazing is that?

-Top 8 Coffee Shops in St. Petersburg, Florida
+Best Coffee Shops in Downtown St. Pete

 The Library is my number one pick.
 If you follow me on Insta, you’ve seen my posts about this spot before, and I’m not going to stop talking about it anytime soon.
 The cappuccinos here are soo smooth.
 They use Buddy Brew Coffee, which is probably one of my all-time favorite coffees.

 As far as the environment goes, it’s typically somewhat heavily trafficked, but it still remains decently quiet.
-It’s a great spot for meeting a friend for a cup of coffee and catching up, or being productive.
-On days they’re really busy you can almost always find a spot at their community high top table.
+It’s a great spot for meeting a friend for a cup of coffee and catching up or being productive.
+On days they’re really busy you can almost always find a spot at their community high-top table.

 The only problem I have with The Library is the coffee is so delicious and goes down so smoothly that all of a sudden, you’re three hours into working on stuff just to realize you’ve had seven cappuccinos.
 Oops.